2019-bgmp/demultiplexing-paulaberry/answers_demultiplex_p2.md

 Totals and percentages are output in the [runstats.txt](runstats.txt) file.

+The script took 5:52:55 to go through 363,246,735 reads, which averages to 33.5 reads processed per second.

 **Overall Sequencing Run Stats**
 | Total reads | 363246735 |
 | Total unknown/low quality reads | 104584689 (28.79%) |